RECIPE FOR BOBOTIE

 125ml milk

-1 thick slice of white bread, crust removed and soaked in milk
+1 thick slice of white bread, crust removed and soaked

 2 roughly chopped onions butter